Released: 29th January 2001

 You can make me whole again

 Even once Whole Again had established itself as a success, there were more twists to come.
 Just a few days after the song topped the chart, Kerry Katona announced she was pregnant and promptly leaving the group.
 Just a few weeks earlier and it’s entirely possible that this would’ve been the final straw for Virgin – but with a #1 single on their hands, contingency plans were instead drawn up and Jenny Frost (formerly of Precious) was brought in as a replacement, immediately taking over promotional duties.

 Jenny Frost’s takeover was completed later that summer when her vocals featured on Atomic Kitten’s re-recorded debut album.
 And the following year a sparkling new music video was shot for the American release of Whole Again after the group allegedly denied Britney Spears the opportunity to record it (hmm…!).
 It’s a neat concept, with the group walking the streets and being joined by increasing numbers of followers until they have enough to form the Atomic Kitten logo.
 The video acts almost like a visual re-telling of the group’s rapid ascent during the release of this single, although ultimately the American release didn’t amount to anything more.

 It goes without saying that Whole Again was a significant moment for Atomic Kitten.
-Somewhere between selling a million copies and casually swapping a member, the group unintentionally found a new sound that would dictate their immediate future.
-For better or for worse, the brash pop of Atomic Kitten 1.0 was swiftly traded for the MOR pop of Atomic Kitten 2.0, and would scarcely be seen again.
+Between selling a million copies of this single while casually swapping a member of the group, they ascended to pop music’s A-list with a new sound and image that dictated the rest of their career.
+For better or for worse, the brash pop of Atomic Kitten 1.0 would scarcely be seen again.